paulinev-kth/katacoda-scenarios/sampler-docker/step_sampler.md

 <br>
 <img src="assets/first_dashboard.jpeg" width="80%">

-As you can see from our two component examples, there is a 'title' attribute and the 'sample' attribute.
+As you can see from our two components example, there are a 'title' and  'sample' attributes.
 There are the two mandatory attributes to every component.
-The 'sample' attribute takes a shell command as a value, the same one we typed before.
+The 'sample' attribute takes a shell command as a value.
+Here it is the same one as we typed before.

 This config file works well, but it can be improved by using variables.
 We can add at the beginning of our file the list of the needed variables:
 ```yaml
 variables:
   containerName: myFirstRedisContainer
 ```{{copy}}
-And replace all the written in hard copy containerName by `$containerName`, as seen above the variable can be overwritten when running the config by `sampler -e containerName=${yourNewContainerName} -c config.yml`
+And replace all the written in hard copy "containerName" by `$containerName`.
+The variable can be overwritten when running the config by `sampler -e containerName=$ {yourNewContainerName} -c config.yml`